aaaakash001/youtube_ppt/README.md

-# YouTube OCR to PowerPoint
+# YouTube video to PowerPoint

 This script downloads a YouTube video, processes its frames, performs OCR (Optical Character Recognition) on each frame, and generates a PowerPoint presentation containing the extracted text and corresponding frames.